Medicare Advantage vs. Medicare Supplement Insurance Plans

 How Medigap works

-If you remain enrolled in the federal government’s Original Medicare plan, you can purchase Medigap or Medicare Supplement Insurance.
+If you decide to keep Original Medicare instead of opting for a Medicare Advantage Plan, you can purchase a Medigap plan.
 Medigap plans are sold by private insurance companies and help pay for out-of-pocket costs related to Part A and Part B deductibles, copayments and coinsurance.
 Some plans may also cover emergency medical care when you travel outside of the country.

 Compare Medicare Advantage and Medigap

 Here’s a quick comparison of the differences between Medicare Advantage and Medigap.
-Because plans vary in costs and benefits, be sure to review the details of any plan before purchasing.
+Because plans vary in costs and benefits, be sure to review the details of any plan before you choose.

 |Medicare Advantage vs Medigap|